 Linux always opens 2 Windows

-Question by Guest | 2014-01-21 at 19:15
+Question by Guest | Last update on 2024-08-11 | Created on 2014-01-21

 My children have recommended to use Linux instead of Windows because of the computer viruses.
 Now I'm making my first experiences and all in all I am very happy with the new system.

 Except for one small thing: I don't know why but all programs, applications and windows are opening twice when trying to open them.
-For example, when trying to open the writing program, two instances of the writing program are opening.
+For example, when trying to open the writing program, two instances of the writing application are opening.

 What can I do to prevent this?
 It's a bit awkward to always close one of the open windows immediately.